sandman/SDCND/README.md

 Next, we apply grayscaling on the blurred images, which makes it easier (and faster) to apply the Canny edge-detection algorithm in the following step:

-Grayscaled images           |    Canny edge detection :--------------------------:|:-------------------------:
+Grayscaled image 1           |    Grayscaled image 2
+:--------------------------:|:-------------------------:
 ![Grayscaled Image 1](/desc_images/gray_solidWhiteCurve.jpg)  |  ![Grayscaled Image 2](/desc_images/gray_solidWhiteCurve.jpg)

-# 1. Applying Canny edge detection
+# 4. Applying Canny edge detection

 To the grayscaled images, we apply the well-known Canny edge detection algorithm with low and high thresholds set according to the pixel intensities in the input image.
 First, we compute the median single-channel pixel intensity in the input grayscale image: v.
 The low and high thresholds are respectively v\/3 and 2\*v/3.